cython/cython/docs/src/userguide/source_files_and_compilation.rst

     division is performed with negative operands.
 See `CEP 516
     <https://github.com/cython/cython/wiki/enhancements-division>`_.
 Default is
     False.

+``cpow`` (True / False)
+    If set to True, the return type of ``a**b`` is always a C double and is set to ``nan`` if a complex number would be produced.
+If set to False, follows the Python behaviour and can produce a complex number (at the cost of some speed).
+Note that the behaviour does not perfectly match that of Python - under some circumstances Python will return a Python integer object while Cython will always return a float or complex.
+This option was added in Cython 3.0 with a default of False; before Cython 3 the behaviour matched the True version.

 ``always_allow_keywords`` (True / False)
     When disabled, uses the ``METH_NOARGS`` and ``METH_O`` signatures when